DataDog/documentation/content/en/developers/dogstatsd/datagram_shell.md

       text: 'DogStatsD source code'
 ---

 This section specifies the raw datagram format for metrics, events, and service checks that DogStatsD accepts.
+The raw datagrams are encoded in UTF-8.
 This isn't required reading if you're using any of [the DogStatsD client libraries][1]; however, if you want to write your own library, or use the shell to send metrics, then read on.

 {{< tabs >}}
 {{% tab "Metrics" %}}